DEFINITIONS OF SOME KEY TERMS:

 POSITIVE PUNISHMENT = A stimulus is added as a consequence for a behavior.
 Encourages the behavior to happen less frequently.
 Often used to “discipline” animals for “doing something wrong.”
 E.g. using the whip on a horse as a punishment for bucking.

 NEGATIVE PUNISHMENT = A stimulus is removed as a consequence for a behavior.
 Encourages the behavior to happen less frequently.
 Is not necessarily “bad” - often represents “natural consequences”.
 E.g. removing yourself from play when a dog is being too rough.

-Read More Articles from Why Animals Do The Thing:
+Read More from Why Animals Do The Thing:

 Rachel is an educator and animal science writer.
 With prior professional experience in zookeeping, visitor education, shelter behavior management, and more, she works to translate pertinent field-specific knowledge into comprehensive explanations about current animal related topics.